mbbroberg/ruby-parse-mail/README.md

-# Ruby Parser
+# Ruby Mail Parser

-A simple, messy way to review mailing list emails that are compressed into single files.
+A simple way to review mailing list emails that are in mbox format.

 ## Goal